mattbarich/python_programs/README.md

 # python_programs
 Here are some of the projects I have done in python.
-I am trying to update this as I finish projects, but may not be completly up to date
+Some of the are pretty trivia to help solidify basic coding practices.